 This app was created by a couple who has been traveling full time since 2010.
 Budget, track expenses in your home or local currencies, see how much left you have to spend while traveling and more.

-My teenage son will be traveling to Europe this summer without us and he will definitely be using this app.
-I like that he’ll be able to take photos of his receipts, upload to the app, then share the information with us no matter where he is in the world.
+My teenage son traveled to Europe this summer without us and he definitely used this app.
+I like that he was able to take photos of his receipts, upload to the app, then share the information with us no matter where he was in the world.

 Plan your vacation, manage your reservations, select/modify Fast Passes and get attraction wait times with this magical app.